garmeeh/mjml-multi-project/README.md

 ## TODO

 * Add publish script which will give options of uploading templates to API
-* Add tests for compile script
+* Add tests for scripts
-* Add CLI to create new projects

 ## Contributors